rlayers/pawpaw/README.md

  >>> s = 'nine 9 ten 10 eleven 11 TWELVE 12 thirteen 13'
  ```

-You can use a regular expression to produce a match against this text as follows:
+You can use a regular expression for segmentation as follows:

  ```
  >>> re = regex.compile(r'(?P<phrase>(?P<word>(?P<char>\w)+) (?P<number>(?P<digit>\d)+)\s*)+')
 >>> match = re.fullmatch(s)
  ```

-You can then feed this match to **Pawpaw** as follows:
+The resulting match can then be fed into **Pawpaw** as follows:

  ```
  >>> doc = Ito.from_match(match)